 Customized private in-home and online tutoring

-Varsity Tutors offers Science tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn Science through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Science tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn Science through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Science Tutors in New York City, NY

-We have exceptional tutors with the highest of qualifications ready to help you master Science.
+We can connect you with exceptional tutors with the highest of qualifications, who are ready to help you master Science.
 The tutors come from top institutions such as MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other leading schools.

 Emory University - Neuroscience And Behavioral Biology

 TARGETING SCIENCE AREAS FOR IMPROVEMENT

 Your personal learning style and needs will be assessed by our educational director to ensure your key Science goals are met.

 Your instructor will identify your current Science skill level, as well as specific weaknesses to be addressed.

 You will surpass your learning goals with an education program personalized to your needs.

 We discussed lasers and coherent light, and also some issues with spectroscopy and with electronic transitions.
 The handout for Chapter 14 is now available.
 We are trying to anticipate both free response and MC questions.